 Transfers under an exception

-In the absence of an adequacy decision or appropriate safeguards, we may transfer personal data to a third country where an exception applies under relevant data protection law, eg:
+In the absence of an adequacy decision or appropriate safeguards, we may transfer personal data to a third country where an exception applies under relevant data protection law, e.g.:

-you have explicitly consented to the proposed transfer after having been informed of the possible risks;
+• You have explicitly consented to the proposed transfer after having been informed of the possible risks.

-the transfer is necessary for the performance of a contract between us or to take pre-contract measures at your request;
+• The transfer is necessary for the performance of a contract between us or to take pre-contract measures at your request.

-the transfer is necessary for a contract in your interests, between us and another person; or
+• The transfer is necessary for a contract in your interests, between us and another person; or

-the transfer is necessary to establish, exercise or defend legal claims
+• The transfer is necessary to establish, exercise or defend legal claims.

-We may also transfer information for the purpose of our compelling legitimate interests, so long as those interests are not overridden by your interests, rights and freedoms.
-Specific conditions apply to such transfers and we will provide relevant information if and when we seek to transfer your personal data on this ground.
+We may also transfer information for the purpose of our compelling legitimate interests, so long as those interests are not overridden by your interests, rights, and freedoms.
+Specific conditions apply to such transfers, and we will provide relevant information if and when we seek to transfer your personal data on this ground.

-Children’s Privacy
+ChildrenÂ’s Privacy

 Our services do not address anyone under the age of 18 (“Children”).